How To Pick A Good Watermelon

 Tip #6: Look for the Sugar Spots and Pollination Points

-Once you’ve picked out a good watermelon, take a look at my quick guide for How to Cut a Watermelon, which is how I always cut watermelon to keep in the fridge, but is an especially great to way to serve watermelon for parties and entertaining.
+Once you’ve picked out a good watermelon, take a look at my quick guide for How to Cut a Watermelon, which is how I always cut watermelon to keep in the fridge.
+But is especially the best way to serve this delicious fruit for parties and entertaining.

-It is SO much easier than cutting the typical triangles that include the rind, and you can either cut it into sticks or cubes:
+This method of cutting is SO much easier than cutting the typical triangles that include the rind, and you can either cut it into sticks or cubes.
+My perfect slice is actually the stick!

-Click the photo above for my guide on cutting watermelon.
-Enjoy!
+Click the photo above for my guide on cutting.
+Enjoy watermelon season!

 More Tips and FAQ

-If it’s cut, the watermelon must be stored in the fridge and can be kept for up to 5 days.
+If it’s cut, the watermelon must be stored in the fridge and can be kept in a large container for up to 5 days.
 An uncut watermelon can be kept at room temperature for a few days, but I find it’s best to get it into the fridge as quickly as possible, especially since watermelons do not ripen further on the counter.

 Yes, but it’s not something you’ll want to eat again in a thawed state.
 I freeze watermelon to blend into a Watermelon Slushie or as ice cubes for Summer Drinks.